 At a Gas Turbine Power Plant, different types of compressors are used.
-The selection of an air compressor in gas turbine power plant mostly depends on the requirement of compressed air to run the turbine engine.
+The selection of an air compressor in a gas turbine power plant mostly depends on the requirement of compressed air to run the turbine engine.

-The gas turbine is used in power plant to drive the generator.
+The gas turbine is used in the power plant to drive the generator.
 With this, you can produce electricity with other arrangements.